 When it was time for our second daughter to arrive, one thing I will never forget is the power in my wife’s eyes.
 She locked eyes with me right at the moment of delivery, and I understood to the depths of my soul what she was experiencing.
 My wife is not a dramatic person, and it was just a flash of absolute animal intensity.
 Thinking about it moves me to this day.

-After our daughter was born I went down to the garage to check in with my buddy Mills.
+After our daughter was born I went down to the garage to check in with my buddy, Mills.
 I said, 'Hey man, it happened, everything's good.
 Baby's here.'
-And he said, 'Is it alright if I come in and just say hello?'
+And he said, 'Is it all right if I come in and just say hello?'
 So he comes up and pokes his head in the room, and after he just closes the door and stops at the top of the stairs.

-My wife and I had just had one of the most momentous moments of our life and he says, quiet simply, 'Well, you need anything?'
+My wife and I had just had one of the most momentous moments of our life and he says, quite simply, 'Well, you need anything?'
 And I said, 'No man, we're good.'
-And he said, 'Alright, I'll see you later.'
+And he said, 'All right, I'll see you later.'
 No hugging, just that simpleness.
 I thought, wow.
 You live your whole life for a friendship that can be expressed in less than ten words.
 Where you just go, 'No, I'm good.'
-'Alright.'
+'All right.'
 That's beautiful to me.”

 "Even though I’m a very private person, I somehow wound up accidentally writing memoirs for a living.
 I’ll show up places, and someone will ask me about something very personal.
 And I’ll say, ‘How do you even know that?’
 And they’ll say, 'You wrote about it in this piece!’
 And then my response always is, ‘Oh.
 Well, I shouldn’t have!’